If you're considering NetSuite to be your ERP platform of future growth, you need to choose the right NetSuite Solution Provider.

 NetSuite aptitude is critical, but having domain expertise and IP is going to make all the difference.

-4. You Need to Integrate with other Systems
+4. You Need to Integrate NetSuite with other Applications

-There's a high probability that certain departments will continue using existing applications.
+There's a high probability that specific departments will continue using existing applications.
+A common example is Salesforce CRM or Shopify E-Commerce platform.

 And these systems need to interface with NetSuite.